-Erica Rosenfeld left yesterday.
+Erica Rosenfeld left yesterdabest_IIy.
 She was here for a week and so very present in the studios, with the students, that it will be very strange to go into the studio and not find her working.

 Some things I learned about Erica from her lecture: